annab999/dpl-us-city-crimes/README.md

 Stuff is still in main [README.md](../README.md)

 ## Version Matrix
+The following are the software (and corresponding versions) used for this project:

 | Platform | OS | Software | Version | Notes |
 | --- | --- | :---: | :--: | ---: |